justingrammens/RA-AIWorkshop/README.md

 This repository will cover both an overview of the LangChain ecosystem with examples using various components, but additionally, examples using Retrieval Augmented Generation (RAG) and agents as well.. oh my!

-Finally, we'll show how you can easily bring your AI applications to life thrpough a web browser and Python using Streamlit.
+Finally, we'll show how you can easily bring your AI applications to life through a web browser and Python using Streamlit.

+If you would like to run a basic exmaple, test running a Python Notebook in Google Collab for [LangChain Medical Device](https://colab.research.google.com/drive/1xNyQPdNaPW5UEw0I16H1ciGaDpXMFgql?usp=sharing).

 ## ABOUT ME